akulaakhilraj/Javascripttheory1/README.md

 # What is a Promise and how it works?
-Promises is an Object that represent the eventual completion (or failure) of an asynchronous operation and allow chaining multiple asynchronous operations together.
+Promises is an Object that represent the eventual completion(or failure) of an asynchronous operation and allow chaining multiple asynchronous operations together.

+What are the benefits of Promises?
+--> Best use of handling Asyc/await
+--> Avoid Callback Hell
+--> Support Chaining and composition

+What are the drawback of Promises?

+--> Still require .catch error handling
+--> can lead to silent error if misused
+-->

 Promises have several methods available: